spotify/confidence-resolver-rust/confidence-cloudflare-resolver/deployer/README.md

 Additional optional variables:
 - CONFIDENCE_RESOLVER_STATE_URL: Point to a custom resolver state protobuf file;
 - CONFIDENCE_RESOLVER_ALLOWED_ORIGIN: Configure allowed origins in the wrangler used to deploy the resolver;
 - FORCE_DEPLOY: Re-deploy the resolver worker, regardless if the state is detected as changed or not.

+# Sticky Assignments
+Sticky assignments are currently not supported with the CloudFlare resolver.
+If a flag with sticky assignment rules is encountered, it is ignored by the resolver and the evaluation will return a "flag not found".